subsquid/docs/docs/subsquid-network/participate/worker.md

 1. Create a new directory and save the [`run_worker.sh`](https://gist.githubusercontent.com/Wiezzel/604a0d812c40ae64899ed2361b43b0e5/raw/run_worker.sh) script in it.

-2. Generate your `key` file by running
+2. Generate your key file by running
    ```bash
    docker run --rm subsquid/rpc-node:0.2.5 keygen > <KEY_PATH>
    ```
-   in a newly created directory.
-It will display your peer ID:
+   The command display your peer ID:
    ```
    Your peer ID: <THIS IS WHAT YOU NEED TO COPY>
    ```